isabella232/acp-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 * Effective March 30, 2022, support for Adobe Experience Platform Mobile SDKs on Unity is no longer active.
 While you may continue using our libraries, Adobe no longer plans to update, modify, or provide support for these libraries.
 Please contact your Adobe CSM for details.

-## March 11, 2022

-### Android Core 1.10.1

-* Updates the timestamp format for rule token `~timestampp`  with fractional seconds and UTC time zone.
-This rule token is used to set the mobile property data element "Adobe Experience Platform Timestamp".

-### Android Lifecycle 1.1.1

-* Lifecycle foreground and background events for Edge Network now format timestamps with fractional seconds and UTC time zone.

-### Android Edge 1.3.1

-* Updates timestamp in Experience Events to use fractional seconds.

-### Android Consent 1.0.1

-* Updates timestamp in Consent requests to use fractional seconds.

 ## March 4, 2022

 ### ACP Xamarin frameworks

-Updated the Android and iOS native libraries for the [ACPCore](https://github.com/adobe/xamarin-acpcore) and [ACPAnalytics](https://github.com/adobe/xamarin-acpanalytics) Xamarin frameworks:
+Updated the iOS native libraries for the [ACPCore](https://github.com/adobe/xamarin-acpcore) and [ACPAnalytics](https://github.com/adobe/xamarin-acpanalytics) Xamarin frameworks:

 * [Xamarin Core Android 1.1.0](https://www.nuget.org/packages/Adobe.ACPCore.Android/1.1.0): Android Core updated to 1.10.0
 * [Xamarin Identity Android 1.1.0](https://www.nuget.org/packages/Adobe.ACPIdentity.Android/1.1.0): Android Identity updated to 1.3.0